-Whilst the role of Forest School Volunteers (FSV) and their use in supporting learning shares all of the points covered above, the school recognises that responsibilities placed on FSVs in the outdoor environment are often more rigorous than might be found at other times.
+Whilst the role of Forest School Volunteers (FSV) and their use to support learning shares all of the points covered above, the school recognises that responsibilities placed on FSVs in the outdoor environment are often more rigorous than might be found at other times.

 It is important that FSVs understand that they cannot be passive adults, but that they have a responsibility under the guidance and direction of the Forest School Leader to ensure guidelines, policies, risk assessments and procedures are followed consistently all the time.
-They should be reassured that ultimate responsibility rests with the Forest School Leader, but that by becoming a FSV there will be an expectation for them to make an active contribution to the well-being and safety of the group.
+They should be reassured that ultimate responsibility rests with the Forest School Leader but that by becoming a FSV there will be an expectation for them to contribute actively in the wellbeing and safety of the group.